 4. Use a Secure Password Manager with Two-Factor Authentication (2FA)

 User accounts are easier to hack if you need an easy password to log in.
 Therefore, it is necessary to create a password with a complex combination of letters and characters for more excellent protection.
 However, the problem is that users can’t always memorize all complex passwords.
-In this case, it is better to use password managers that save, automatically fill, and generate your passwords.
+In this case, it is better to use password managers that save, automatically fill and generate your passwords.
 In addition, most password managers support two-factor authentication.
 Finally, the last protection method requires an additional confirmation form when logging into an account.
 It could be many things, like fingerprints, cell phone confirmation codes, or facial scans.

 5. Enhance Your Windows Security by Uninstalling Flash Player ASAP

 Adobe Flash Player was the most popular internet media player.
 However, it was also the favorite tool of hackers and cybercriminals, since it was very easy to exploit.
 Because of this, Flash required weekly security updates to patch vulnerabilities hackers had discovered.
 Consequently, many hackers would trick users into installing malicious programs by posing as legitimate Flash updates.